[This text is originally sourced and adapted from the Trailside Nature Museum’s site here.]

 Another important part of the Leatherman’s personality worth mentioning is that he never harmed a soul, and under his rather terrifying appearance was a harmless and gentle person.
 He is known to have lost his temper only a few times – shaking his cane and shouting at children who pelted him with rocks; an understandable response, however.

 The disproven story is that the Leatherman was a Frenchman known as Jules Bourglay of the city of Lyon.
-When younger, Jules had a promising career in a leather factory and was engaged to the factory owner’s daughter.
+Allegedly, when younger, the young man had a promising career in a leather factory and was engaged to the factory owner’s daughter.
 Due to a severe oversight on his part, he either accidentally tipped over a lantern late one night and burnt the factory down or another version says that he made a serious error in the accounts which he kept, causing a big loss to the business.
 The story says he lost his job and was disowned by his fiancee’s father, and having lost all his hopes in life, he took a packet boat to America and became the Leatherman, doing penance for the rest of his life and following the existence of torturous isolation and self-imposed physical hardship.

-It is a good tragic story and it has been part of the legend for a long time — but the newspaper that made up the story retracted it two days after publication.
+It is a good tragic story and it has been part of the legend for a long time — but the newspaper that made up the story retracted it multiple times after publication.
 It has been demonstrated to be false by several authorities including Dan DeLuca’s 2008 book about the Leatherman.
 Mr. DeLuca has said his best guess was that the Leatherman was of French Canadian descent with possible Native American ancestry.
 The first point is supported by the Leatherman’s documented travels as far north as Montreal and Vermont in the 1860-1870 decade, as well as the French prayer book found in his possession upon his death.
 The second point is more of an educated guess as evidence at his various caves suggests he kept native herb and vegetable gardens.

 The Leatherman survived the blizzard of ‘88, but at the end of the winter of 1889, he was found dead in his cave on the Dell farm in Briarcliff.
 Because he was such a well known personality, a coroner’s inquest was held, during which some interesting facts were brought to light.